 How to Measure Kibble Hardness/Durability

-Texture is influenced by several parameters including ingredients, processing methods, packaging and storage conditions.
+The texture is influenced by several parameters including ingredients, processing methods, packaging, and storage conditions.
 It is important to understand all of the factors that influence the physical quality of pet food in order to consistently achieve the best final product quality possible.
-After extrusion, kibbles are dried, coated and cooled before being packed.
+After extrusion, kibbles are dried, coated, and cooled before being packed.
 The conveying process can be long and the kibbles are subject to constant stress that weakens them, resulting in dust and breakage.
-Consequently, the durability and hardness of pellets are considered to the most important factors that are measured during quality control before distribution.
+Consequently, the durability and hardness of pellets are considered the most important factors that are measured during quality control before distribution.
 Durability is the ability to handle the final product without unacceptable breakage, which produces dust particles that are not eaten by the animal.
 The durability of pellets is influenced by the percentage of nutrients in the materials and their interaction within the structure of the pellet.
-If a change is made to the nutrients (for example, to become gluten free), the manufacturing technology and the compaction forces that create the network between nutrients will need to be adjusted to keep the physical properties consistent, and texture analysis must be performed at every stage.
+If a change is made to the nutrients (for example, to become gluten-free), the manufacturing technology and the compaction forces that create the network between nutrients will need to be adjusted to keep the physical properties consistent, and texture analysis must be performed at every stage.

 The hardness of the pellets also affects their appearance and storage properties.
-Analysing pellet hardness allows the understanding of the forces necessary to break the pellet after manufacturing and helps to decide the ingredients and processes that should be used during manufacturing.
+Analyzing pellet hardness allows the understanding of the forces necessary to break the pellet after manufacturing and helps to decide the ingredients and processes that should be used during manufacturing.
 Hardness analysis can be performed on individual pellet samples by compressing them using a flat probe, recording the forces needed to break the pellets.
 More useful results for oddly-shaped kibble can be achieved by performing a test of four or five samples with a compression platen, which creates an averaging effect.
 Stable Micro Systems provide a range of cylindrical test platens.
 When these are used along with Exponent software, an easy, automated testing procedure can be developed that saves product data in batches, with all date, time, sample weight and dimension, and instrumental data at hand.

 Comparison of compressibility of three kibble types using a cylinder probe